Sony Pictures Television: History

-On September 16, 2002, Sony Pictures Entertainment renamed the American studio as Sony Pictures Television and its international division as Sony Pictures Television International (SPTI)).
+On September 16, 2002, Sony Pictures Entertainment renamed the American studio as Sony Pictures Television and its international division as Sony Pictures Television International (SPTI).

+On June 7, 2004, Sony Pictures Television, under their international television production unit Sony Pictures Television International, announced that they had entered the French television market by acquiring French television production company Starling from Canal+ owned Studio Expand and it was made part of Sony Pictures Television International until April 1, 2009, when all SPT's companies and joint ventures were combined under one roof.

+In November 2004, Sony Pictures Television, under their international television arm Sony Pictures Television International, had announced that they had entered a Chinese film and television production joint venture with China Film Group's division Hua Long Film Digital Production to launch a new company which was named Huaso, marking Sony Pictures Television first entry into the Chinese market and to increase Sony Pictures Television's Asian television production with Dandan Zhang leading the joint venture company.

 In summer 2007, SPT introduced The Minisode Network, a digital channel for MySpace airing shows from the 1960s to early 2000s from four to five minutes.
 In winter 2007, The Minisode Network was also added to a few more sites including AOL TV, YouTube, and its then-sister site Crackle.

+In March 2008, Sony Pictures Television's international television division, Sony Pictures Television International, had acquired a minority stake in the then-recently launched London-based British television production company founded by former Lion Television executive producers Mat Steiner and Adam Wood named Gogglebox Entertainment, expanding Sony Pictures Television's British television operations with Sony Pictures Television International obtaining international distribution rights to Gogglebox's formats.

 In 2008, SPT bought Hilversum, Netherlands-based production company 2waytraffic, international holders of the Who Wants to Be a Millionaire? franchise.

-On January 14, 2009, SPT acquired Embassy Row, a television and digital production company by British television producer Michael Davies.
-Fourteen days later, SPTI acquired a 50% stake in Colombian independent TV production company Teleset.
+On January 14, 2009, Sony Pictures Television acquired Embassy Row, a television and digital production company by British television producer Michael Davies following their success of their three-year deal with Embassy Row back in 2006 thrust expanding their American non-scripted television production operations.
+Two weeks later, SPTI acquired a 50% stake in Colombian independent TV production company Teleset, making it the last company acquired by the studio before all SPT's companies and joint ventures were combined under one roof.

-Three months later on April 1, Sony Pictures consolidated its US and international television divisions under one roof under SPT brand.
+Two months later, on April 1, Sony Pictures consolidated its American and international television divisions under one roof under SPT brand.
 Sony Pictures Television International now operates in-name-only.

 On June 23, 2011, SPT formed Victory Television, a London-based television production company jointly owned by Victoria Ashbourne, SPT's senior vice president of creative development for international production (not to be confused with Jim Victory Television, a defunct syndication company previously owned by MTM Enterprises).
-On September 25, 2011, Andrea Wong was tapped to head the international television production division of Sony Pictures Television to oversee all international businesses for the studio.
+On September 25, 2011, Andrea Wong was appointed to lead the international television production division of Sony Pictures Television to oversee all international businesses for the studio.